-The Dorset Down sire has no equal for early mature lamb production and produces an ideal carcass regardless of the sex of the lamb.
-Single lambs can be brought up to 18kg dressed carcass weight within 10 to 12 weeks, twin lambs to the same weight within 12 to 14 weeks, while a good lamb gains up to 0.45kg per day live weight.
+The Dorset Down sire has no equal for early mature lamb production and produces an ideal carcase regardless of the sex of the lamb.
+Single lambs can be brought up to 18kg dressed carcase weight within 10 to 12 weeks, twin lambs to the same weight within 12 to 14 weeks, while a good lamb gains up to 0.45kg per day live weight.

 It has been shown that a properly managed commercial flock using a Dorset Down ram can clear all lambs by 16 weeks from lambing.

 The Dorset Down produces a lamb with fine bones and shoulders, well fleeced with an outstanding leg and is ideal for home or export trade, grading E.U.R. at 2-3L. the loin is perfectly covered with a full eye of meat and the shoulder is of particularly good flavour.

 The Dorset Down fleece is one of the most highly valued British fleeces.
 The wool is short and fine in texture on mature sheep, while good tight wool on the lambs resists bad weather.
 Fleece weights range up to 2.177kg washed and up to 2.450 kg greasy.
 The British Wool Marketing Board classes Dorset Down wool as one of the highest grades in the country; considerable quantities of it go to the hosiery trade.